privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/quick-start.md

 The `totalSpentVoiceCredits` object contains the total amount of voice credits spent in the poll.
 This is the sum of all voice credits spent by all voters, and in quadratic voting, is the sum of the squares of all votes.

-The `perVOSpentVoiceCredits` will contain the amount of voice credits spent per vote option.
+The `perVoteOptionSpentVoiceCredits` will contain the amount of voice credits spent per vote option.
 In this case, the first option received 81 voice credits, and every other option received 0 voice credits.
 This is because there was only one valid vote casted, with a weight of 9.
 Given the quadratic voting formula, the total amount of voice credits spent is 81.